 Most people don’t automatically associate zucchini with Ohio, but the village of Obetz in the central section of the state hosts a popular Zucchini Festival over Labor Day Weekend each year.
 Rep. Tim Ryan, who serves the Buckeye State’s 13th congressional district, prefers eating the summer squash—often served as a healthy lunch or dinner side—in the morning for breakfast.–Capri S. Cafaro

-When you’re looking for healthy breakfasts, being able to cook it quickly and easily will definitely help you stay on track.
+When you’re looking for breakfasts, such as this dish or our breakfast lasagne, being able to cook it quickly and easily will definitely help you stay on track.
 If you cook all the ingredients (with the exception of the eggs) the night before, all you have to do in the morning is reheat and add the eggs.
 Breakfast made even simpler!

 A green bowl filled with scrambled eggs and green pieces of zucchini on a tile tabletop, with a fork.